twulkau/paypal-rest-api/docs/Api/ManageAccountsApi.md

 <?php
 require_once(__DIR__ . '/vendor/autoload.php');

-$apiInstance = new PayPal\Rest-Api\Api\ManageAccountsApi(
+$apiInstance = new PayPal\RestApi\Api\ManageAccountsApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$external_id = new \stdClass; // object | The `external_id` query parameter can be used to request managed accounts with the given external_id.
+$external_id = "external_id_example"; // string | The `external_id` query parameter can be used to request managed accounts with the given external_id.
 Searches for the managed account that has the given external_id.
 To locate a particular account, you should set this to the same value that you provided in the /external_id property in your Create Managed Account request.
-$views = new \stdClass; // object | (Optional) The `views` query parameter can be used to request `process_view` in addition to the default GET response.
+$views = "views_example"; // string | (Optional) The `views` query parameter can be used to request `process_view` in addition to the default GET response.
 A comma-separated list of data sets that should be returned in the response.
 The only allowed value here is process_view, which indicates that the process_view property should be populated in the response; this property contains information on the regulatory processes that must be completed for this merchant.

 try {
-    $apiInstance->searchManagedAccountThroughExternalId($external_id, $views);
+    $result = $apiInstance->searchManagedAccountThroughExternalId($external_id, $views);
+    print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling ManageAccountsApi->searchManagedAccountThroughExternalId: ', $e->getMessage(), PHP_EOL;
 }